OpenTermsArchive/engine/MIGRATING.md

-First of all, thanks for taking the time to contribute! 🎉👍

 ## 2021-02-24 Name change

-`CGUs` thus has become a new project called `OpentermsArchive`
+`CGUs` is now called `OpenTermsArchive`.

-To reflect this change, if you already have this project on your local, go to the given folder and launch
+To reflect this change, if you already have this project on your local, go to the given folder and execute:

 ```
     cd ..